tslocke/hobocookbook/tutorials/agility.markdown

     </section>
 {: .dryml}

 Notice how we set the context on the entire section to be the current user (`with="&current_user"`).
-That makes the mark-up inside the section much more compact and easy to read.
+That makes the markup inside the section much more compact and easy to read.

 # Part 8 -- Granting write access to others

-It's not enough just to allow others to view your projects, you need to allow some people to make changes to.
-The goal of this part of the tutorial is to add a checkbox "Contributor" next to each person in the side-bar.
+It's not enough just to allow others to view your projects, you need to allow some people to make changes, too.
+The goal of this part of the tutorial is to add a "Contributor" checkbox next to each person in the side-bar.

+Implementing this is left as an exercise for the reader.
 The steps are:

- - Add a boolean field "contributor" to the ProjectMembership model
+1. Add a boolean `contributor` field to the `ProjectMembership` model.
- - Modify the permissions of stories and tasks so that users with this field set to true on their project membership can make changes
+2. Modify the permissions of stories and tasks so that users with `contributor=true` on their project membership have update permission for the project.
- - Use the `<editor>` tag to create an ajax editor for that field in the ProjectMembership card.
+3. Use the `<editor>` tag to create an ajax editor for the `contributor` field in the ProjectMembership card.

 That's all the hints we're going to give you for this one -- good luck!

-Oh OK one more hint, here's some associations that might be handy in the Project model:
+Ok, one more hint, here's some associations that might be handy in the Project model:

 	has_many :contributor_memberships, :class_name => "ProjectMembership", :scope => :contributor
 	has_many :contributors, :through => :contributor_memberships, :source => :user
 {: .ruby}

-And a helper method that might come in handy from your permission methods:
+And a helper method that might come in handy when implementing your permission methods:

 	def accepts_changes_from?(user)
 	  user.administrator? || user == owner || user.in?(contributors)